Interbotix/interbotix_ros_arms/interbotix_examples/interbotix_joy_control/README.md

 # interbotix_joy_control

 ## Overview
 This package can be used to control the movements of any of the many X-series robotic arms using a SONY PS3 or PS4 controller via Bluetooth.
-In this demo, the 'arm' joints are set to work in 'velocity' control mode while the gripper operates in 'PWM' mode.
+In this demo, the 'arm' joints are set to work in 'position' control mode while the gripper operates in 'PWM' mode.
 Refer to the joystick button map below to see how to operate the robot.
-Specifically, some of the joystick controls manipulate individual joints while others are used to perform 'velocity inverse kinematics' on all the joints to get the end-effector of the robot (defined as 'ee_arm_link') to move vertically or horizontally (relative to the 'shoulder_link').
+Specifically, some of the joystick controls manipulate individual joints while others are used to perform 'inverse kinematics' on all the joints to get the end-effector of the robot (defined at 'ee_gripper_link') to move as if it's in Cartesian space.
 This is done using the [modern_robotics](https://github.com/NxRLab/ModernRobotics/tree/master/packages/Python) code library offered by Northwestern University.

 ## Structure
 ![joy_control_flowchart](images/joy_control_flowchart.png)
 As shown above, the *interbotix_joy_control* package builds on top of the *interbotix_sdk* package.
 To get familiar with the nodes in the *interbotix_sdk* package, please look at its README.
 The other nodes are described below:
 - **joy** - a ROS driver for a generic Linux joystick; it reads data from a SONY PS3 or PS4 controller joystick over Bluetooth and publishes  [sensor_msgs/Joy](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/Joy.html) messages to the `joy` topic
-- **joy_control_node** - responsible for reading in raw [sensor_msgs/Joy](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/Joy.html) messages from the `joy` topic and converting them into [JoyControl](msg/JoyControl.msg) messages; this makes the code more readable and allows users to remap buttons very easily later.
+- **joy_control_node** - responsible for reading in raw [sensor_msgs/Joy](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/Joy.html) messages from the `joy` topic and converting them into [ArmJoyControl](msg/ArmJoyControl.msg) messages; this makes the code more readable and allows users to remap buttons very easily later.
-- **joy_robot_control.py** - responsible for reading in [JoyControl](msg/JoyControl.msg) messages and sending joint and gripper commands to the *interbotix_sdk* node; while some joints are directly controlled via the PS3/PS4 joystick, other buttons allow velocity-ik to be performed using all the arm joints.
+- **joy_robot_control.py** - responsible for reading in [ArmJoyControl](msg/ArmJoyControl.msg) messages and sending joint and gripper commands to the *interbotix_sdk* node; while the 'waist' joint is directly controlled via the PS3/PS4 joystick, other buttons allow position-ik to be performed using all the arm joints.

 ## Bluetooth Setup
 #### Sony PS4 Controller (Recommended)